nacmartin/nmDoctrineGuardStuffPlugin/README.markdown

 nmDoctrineGuardStuffPlugin is yet another plugin extending sfDoctrineGuardPlugin.

 This is the code that I use, know and like.
-It was initially based on the code of [symfonians](http://symfonians.org).
+It was initially based on the code of [symfonians](http://symfonians.org) by Nicolas Perrault.

 New versions may not be backwards compatible.